More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling

 \subsection{Monte Carlo Results: Accuracy of HB Estimates}

-Table~\ref{tab:mc-accuracy} reports Monte Carlo summaries of estimate accuracy across $B = 1{,}000$ replications.
-MC mean national relative bias is $+0.37\%$ for Employment, $+0.35\%$ for Unemployment, and $-1.54\%$ for Hours Worked --- all negligible in magnitude.
-MC mean domain MARE is $0.58\%$ for Employment and near zero for Hours Worked.
-For Unemployment, MC mean domain MARE is $4.10\%$, and MC mean domain maximum ARE is $18.4\%$, again reflecting the difficulty of estimating a rare event in small domains.
+Table~\ref{tab:mcaccuracy} reports MC accuracy.
+National bias is negligible for all variables.
+For Unemployment, MC mean domain MARE is 4.10\% and MC mean domain max ARE is 18.4\%, reflecting the difficulty of estimating a rare event in small domains.